 Online Planning Application Register: view and comment on applications

-We need 4 working days from receipt of the documentation to validate and register new planning applications.
+We need 4 working days to validate and register new planning applications.
 Applications start on the date the valid documents and payment are received.
+Most applications are currently taking 4-6 months to determine.
+Complex matters can take longer.

 Comment on a planning application